FOUNDING LAW & PURPOSE

 SUPPORTERS

-The operation of the School has been significantly supported by the Panhellenic Holy Foundation of the Annunciation of Tinos (P.H.F.A.T.) from its establishment to the present day.
-Through annual financial contributions, which initially included the salaries of the teaching staff, the P.H.F.A.T. provides the necessary funds for the students’ meals and the overall functioning of the School, playing a vital role in its sustainability.
-The Brotherhood of Tinians in Athens also played a decisive role in securing the approval of the School’s founding law and has offered invaluable support to the School from its early years.
-Lastly, the Municipality of Panormos has been supporting the School’s activities in every possible way as well as the efforts towards the modernization of its function.
-Lastly, the Municipality of Panormos has been supporting the School’s activities in every possible way as well as the efforts towards the modernization of its function.
+The operation of the school has been significantly supported by the Panhellenic Holy Foundation of Evaggelistria of Tinos from its establishment to the present day.
+Through annual financial contributions, which initially included the salaries of the teaching staff, the Panhellenic Holy Foundation of Evaggelistria of Tinos has provided the necessary funds for the students’ meals and the overall functioning of the school, playing a vital role in its sustainability.
+The Fraternity of Tinians in Athens also played a decisive role in securing the approval of the school’s founding law and has offered invaluable support to the school from its early years.
+Lastly, the Municipality of Panormos has been supporting the school’s activities in every possible way as well as the efforts towards its modernization.

-Until today, a multitude of students have graduated from our School, many of whom graduated with excellence and, in accordance with the legislation, continued their studies at the Athens School of Fine Arts.
+A multitude of students have graduated from our school many of whom graduated with excellence and in accordance with the legislation continued their studies at the Athens School of Fine Arts.
 Today, our graduates are esteemed professionals, artists, or academic instructors.

 STUDIES